What we can look at

 - Any other person or organisation acting on behalf of such public or NHS organisations.

 Not every public organisation is within our remit.
 For example, we cannot look at complaints about:

 - Local councils, the police (except in relation to complaints under the Victims' Code), judges, or nationalised industries; or

 - Public organisations responsible to the Scottish Parliament, to the National Assembly of Wales, or to the Northern Ireland Assembly; or

 - The National Health Service outside England; or

 - Members of Parliament or the Parliamentary authorities; or

-- Private sector bodies (unless they are acting on behalf of a public body within her remit).
+- Private sector organisations (unless they are acting on behalf of a public organisation within our remit).

-The list of individual public bodies within the Ombudsman’s remit can be viewed here.
-Members of the public can also make use of an interactive tool to help them identify whether their complaint is about a body within the Ombudsman’s jurisdiction.
-In addition, we have published a list of organisations that may be able to help where the complaint is about a body that is not within the Ombudsman’s remit.
+The list of individual public organisations within our remit can be viewed here.
+Members of the public can also make use of an interactive tool to help them identify whether their complaint is about an organisation within the our jurisdiction.
+In addition, we have published a list of organisations that may be able to help where the complaint is about an organisation that is not within our remit.